 And the short bonus story where we're introduced to a Honey grown up to the size of the twins in only two months.
 The Host Club are shocked to find out he stayed as short as he was because Kyoya had been feeding him anti-growth pills, because if he'd been tall he'd just overlap as the Dumb Blonde with Tamaki.
 It then cuts to Haruhi telling them all it's what she dreamt last night, to which the guys, specially Tamaki and Kyoya aren't very pleased.
 It ends with Kyoya asking a frightened Haruhi if they can have a serious talk about how she percieves his character.

 Anime Accent Absence: Eclair and Renge can speak fluent Japanese, despite there being little to no indication that they had been required to learn it.
-Same goes for Tamaki, as he moved to Japan when he was fourteen, but he at least has a bit of an excuse...
+The same goes for Tamaki, as he moved to Japan when he was fourteen, but he at least has a bit of an excuse...

-Anti-Villain: Eclair - while she had attempted to take Tamaki away from the Host Club, she did so out of love, and had decent reasons for attempting so.
-And in the end, she did let him go save Haruhi.
+Anti-Villain: Eclair - while she had attempted to take Tamaki away from the Host Club, she did so out of love, and had decent reasons for attempting so: reunite him with his mom, her caretaker, Sophie.
+In the end, she let him go save Haruhi.

 In "And So Kyoya Met Him", the words "third son" are mentioned quite a few times.